linas/i370-bigfoot/README.md

 2022)](https://www.ibm.com/docs/en/module_1678991624569/pdf/SA22-7832-13.pdf)
 IBM document number SA22-7832-13.
 Has 2124 pages.

-For your convenience (and in case thigs on the net get lost), [a copy of the ESA/390 POC is here](docker/i370-bigfoot/scripts/SA22-7201-08.pdf) and a short
+For your convenience (and in case things on the net get lost), [a copy of the ESA/390 POC is here](docker/i370-bigfoot/scripts/SA22-7201-08.pdf) and a short
 [reference summary is here](docker/i370-bigfoot/scripts/System_370_Reference_Summary.pdf).